sq-ashkan/handwriting/README.md

 # Handwritten Character Recognition (OCR) Project

 ## Main Goal
-Develop a system capable of recognizing handwritten characters (letters or numbers) uploaded by a user with **over 99% accuracy** in demo and real-user testing environments.
+Develop a system capable of recognizing handwritten uppdercase characters (letters or numbers) uploaded by a user with **over 99% accuracy** in demo and real-user testing environments.

 ## Development Environment Specifications
 - **Operating System**: macOS